Code-Institute-Submissions/The-Atmintis-Game/README.md

 * Parent -  I am English and my wife is Lithuanian, we need a platform to teach our child how to count to ten in both languages<br>
 * Parent -  It is hard to get my child to concentrate and learn Lithuanian, I need a platform that is fun while learning<br>
-* Parent -  I would like a platform that gives some type of bench marker for improvement<br>
+* Parent -  I would like a platform that gives some type of bench mark for improvement<br>
 * Child - I want to learn Lithuanian as my mum comes from Lithuania<br>
 * Child - I want to learn Lithuanian using a fun platform where I can see improvements<br>
+* Parent - I want a platform that helps my children pronounce Lithuanian<br>
 * Parent - I would like other learning subjects not just counting to ten.